STOP A SUICIDE TODAY

 - To provide educational resources about suicide, suicide risk assessment, suicide intervention and risk mitigation, and postvention support to both clinicians and the lay public.

-- To maximize the utilization of the National Suicide Prevention Lifeline and its cadre of trained crisis counselors who are available 24/7.
+- To maximize the utilization of the 988 Suicide & Crisis Lifeline and its cadre of trained crisis counselors who are available 24/7.

 Douglas Jacobs, M.D.

 Dr. Jacobs has been on the Harvard faculty for over 40 years and the clinical staff of McLean Hospital for 30 years and is a recognized expert in suicide assessment and intervention.
 In the early 1990s, he initiated the concept of large-scale mental health screening for mental disorders, with the founding of National Depression Screening Day.
 In 2003, he was appointed chairman of the workgroup that published the American Psychiatric Association’s Practice Guideline for the Assessment and Treatment of Patient’s With Suicidal Behaviors.
 In 2009, he conceived of the SAFE-T suicide protocol.
 He recently received the Lifetime Achievement Award from the Massachusetts Coalition for Suicide Prevention.